Role reversal as Phils rally past Braves in 9th inning

 The Braves scored a run in the second inning when rookie Austin Riley hit a solo homer, his 11th.

 The Phillies rallied for three runs in the third, which included a scary incident that saw Atlanta starter Sean Newcomb struck in the back of the neck by J.T.
 Realmuto's 102 mph line drive.
-Newcomb was able to leave on his own power.
+Newcomb was able to leave on his own power while Realmuto was credited with a double.

 The Phillies scored after reliever Touki Toussaint entered the game.
 One run scored on Josh Donaldson's fielding error and two more crossed on Kingery's double to right.
 Jay Bruce was cut down on a relay to the plate when a video replay reversed the call.
 But Bruce had to leave the game with left hamstring tightness.

-The Braves got a run back in the third when Freddie Freeman's infield out allowed Ronald Acuna Jr. to score.
+The Braves got a run back in the third when Freddie Freeman's groundout allowed Ronald Acuna Jr. to score.
 But the Phillies added to the lead in the fourth on Hernandez's solo homer.

 But Atlanta went ahead 5-4 when Josh Donaldson slammed a three-run homer that traveled 432 feet.